TubercularOx/darkhaunter/fineline.md

 ### Reinforcing the Connection

-Several details reinforce the connection between *Word of Recall* and *Escape*:
+Several details reinforce the connection between *Escape* and *Call of Cthulhu* magic:

 - Its climactic use in Don’t Split the Party reinforces the desperate and unsettling nature of Call of Cthulhu magic.